The 3rd Annual Grid Modernization Forum,

-closely examined lessons learned to date by industry leaders pushing the fronters of grid modernization and reliability.
-Key technology innovators and executives came together to share perspectives on how best to leverage AMI investment, engage the customer, and take the smart grid to the next level.
-Case studies of improved network performance, resiliency, outage restoration, and distributed energy resource (DER) integration were examined with an eye toward determining best practices and technology advances for today's energy ecosystem.
-This proved to be a unique opportunity to network with top industry professionals who are leading the way toward effective grid modernization and the integrated, interoperable, resilient energy network of tomorrow.
+Case studies of improved network performance, resiliency, outage restoration, and distributed energy resource (DER) integration will be examined with an eye toward determining best practices and evaluating technology advances for possible implementation.
+As in prior years, this is a unique opportunity to network with top industry professionals who are leading the way toward effective grid modernization and the integrated, interoperable, resilient energy network of tomorrow.

 - Managing and integrating distributed energy resources

-- Energy storage advances for improved grid performance and independence
+- Energy storage advances for improved grid performance and flexibility

-- Advanced communications networks and technologies for smart grid systems
+- Advanced communications networks for next-gen services and apps

 - Advanced grid sensing, measurement and control technologies